ogdendavis/enrichmentWeek/README.md

 attributes of that element.
 They will be able to make changes to an element in the inspector.

+* Have students open starter file in their browser
+* Demonstrate opening the inspector, and using the mouse selection tool
+* Explain class and id attributes
+* Have students identify which row and col cells are in using attributes
+* Demonstrate adding style attribute with background color
+* Have students draw a smiley face or similar by adding bg color to cells

 ## Day 2
 Students will learn to select an element by ID with JavaScript and output information about that element to the console.